 1. The DSC will seek note-takers in requested courses promptly with the goal of filling the request(s) within 5-7 business days.

 2. Recipients will be notified via e-mail when their note-taking requests have been filled.
-At that point the student should visit the Office of Academic Success within the week to retrieve their class notes.

 3. The DSC is responsible for providing the notes to the recipient in a format that is accessible to the student.